 - Alkali recovery - Reclaimed rubber, treated by heating with alkali for 12 to 30 hours, can be used as a mix with crude rubber to lower the price of the finished article.
 The amounts of reclaimed rubber that are used depend on the quality of the article to be manufactured.

 - Pyrolysis - This involves heating the tire waste in a vacuum with no oxygen which causes decomposition into gases and constituent parts.
 It is a technology which is still relatively new to the tire-reprocessing field.

-The least desirable destination for tires is landfill.
+The least desirable destination for tires is a landfill.
 The landfill disposal of tires, if properly managed, is not necessarily an environmental problem.
-However, concerns about conserving resources and energy have brought about an increasing opposition to landfilling.
+However, concerns about conserving resources and energy have brought about increasing opposition to landfilling.
 Also, public sanitation and municipal waste management is often ineffective in developing countries and scrap tires are often found littering the streets which can have negative consequences for the environment.

 If you are looking for quality rubber flooring made from recycled rubber, be sure to check out the Rubber Flooring Roll Geneva 1/4 Inch Regrind Per SF.
 This rubber roll is one of many products we offer that is made of 100 percent recycled material.